 Just look at the way they created a story behind this candy brand.
 Hands down, this is one of the most amazing illustrations for websites.

 You are likely going to go through this website several times before starting to look at something other than the illustrations.
-The way they change, going from one to the other, reminds us of a digital dance.
+The way they change, going from one to the other, reminds us of digital dance.
 Colors and shapes are all in balance and, of course, everything serves the main purpose – to advertise the game.

 The designer of this website decided to stick to the trend of watercolor illustrations, and it does look very attractive, especially considering the story and the product behind it.
 Also, check out the way they show the location.
 There are probably many potential clients who just wanted to go explore the shop in person to see if it looks as beautiful as the website does.